Q-Mick/Blockchain-Banditt/README.md

 - 👋 Hi, I’m Quentin
-- 👀 I am a fullstack developer with skills in HTML/CSS, TS, JS, Vue, React, node, C#, .net
+- 👀 I am a fullstack developer with skills in HTML/CSS, TS, JS, Vue, React, node, C#, .net.
+I am also familiar with AWS and hosting web apps on AWS.
 - 🪙
 - 📫